glouppe/info8010-deep-learning/lecture7.md

 ???

-Compare mathematically on the blackboard and show the similarities and differences.
+Compare visually on the blackboard and show the similarities and differences.

 ---